weezergh/GH3-PS2-Wiki/README.md

 # Welcome!
 Welcome to the Guitar Hero III PS2 Wiki!
 This wiki is dedicated to modding Guitar Hero III's PS2 port.
 We will cover topics such as installing custom songs, editing text, enabling the debug menu and more.
+Do note this guide is for Windows systems only as of 12/12/2025.

 # The Basics
 Before we get started, it's important that you understand a few terms we will use throughout almost all of the guides: